hasantahabagci/YZV311_2425_150210338_150220330/README.md

 - pandas==2.2.3
 - scikit_learn==1.6.0
 - seaborn==0.13.2
+- torch==2.2.2
 - xgboost==2.1.3

-`Preferred:` If you are using conda, you can create a new environment and install the required packages by running `conda env create -f environment.yaml`.
+- `Preferred Installation:` If you are using conda, you can create a new environment and install the required packages by running `conda env create -f environment.yaml`.
-To install required packages run `pip install -r requirements.txt` in the project directory.
+- To install required packages run `pip install -r requirements.txt` in the project directory.

 ## Usage
 To run the project, run `jupyter notebook` in the project directory and open `main.ipynb` file.